christosfranco/WordCounterRepo/README.md

 # Problem Description
-Technical implementation based on the description given
+Technical implementation based on the description given.

 Description:
 ```
 Write and test a C# program that: